Bubble Racing: Legend of the Seeker

 To test our seeker out, we’re going to build a little obsticle course.
 Then we’re going to tell the seeker to fly around completely at random.
 Nice.

-2. Drag some walls into the scene.
-We can’t let those walls be slacking off, now can we?
+wallsinto the scene.
+We can’t let those walls be slacking off, now can we? - Drag a

 extends Node2D